palimondo/palimondo.github.io/towards-robust-performance-measurement.md

 In the following I’ll be presenting sample visualizations and statistical graphics from [`chart.html`](https://github.com/palimondo/palimondo.github.io/blob/master/chart.html).
 You can click on the links to explore the raw and filtered data yourself in the web browser.
 Note that my measurements were performed on Late 2008 MacBook Pro with 2.4 GHz Intel Core 2 Duo CPU which is approximately an order of magnitude slower then the Mac Minis used to run benchmarks by CI bots.

 ### Scaling within Brackets
 I have done several runs of the whole suite with different parameters for the `Benchmark_X`.
-First I have tried to partially approximate the automatic scaling of the benchmark to make it run for approximately 1 second like the test harness does in case the `--num-iters` parameter is not set (or set to 0), but with a twist:
+First I have tried to partially approximate the automatic scaling of the benchmark to make it run for ~1s like the test harness does in case the `--num-iters` parameter is not set (or set to 0), but with a twist:

 * Collect 3 samples with `--num-iters=1` (empirically: 1st sample is very often an outlier, but by the 3rd sample it’s usually in the ballpark of true value)
 * Use the minimum runtime to compute number of iterations to make the performance test run for ~1s